How do I find art

 Laugavegur and the ring road

 Two trips to Iceland.
 One for a couple of weeks in Reykjavik and the Ring Road.
-And the second one backpacking the Laugavegur Trail and off-roading in the volcano country, interior Icelands, and the Highlands.
+And the second one backpacking the Laugavegur Trail and off-roading in the volcano country, interior Iceland, and the Highlands.

 Volcanos.
 Moss.
 Fifty shades of Green.
 Geysers.
 Waterfalls.
 Black sand beaches.
 Lupine.
 Puffins.
 Midnight sun at 4am.
 Reykjavik never sleeps (in the summer).
 Best off-roading ever.
-Closest you can get to travel on the Moon.
+Closest you can get to traveling on the Moon.
 Great music.
 Mystic spirits.
 Volcanic rock.
 Icelandic horses.
 Potatoes and lamb.
 Oh, that's how I can get hypothermia?
 Rain and cold temperatures.
 Surreal landscapes.
 Meeting people on the Moon.

 Art Week, Art Basel and Art Central